rbolliger/apostrophePollPlugin/data/doc/04_polls_deifinition.markdown

 ## Global parameters

 In this section, global parameters are presented.
-The values displayed in the exaple code are the default values provided by the plugin.
+The values displayed in the example code are the default values provided by the plugin.

 ### Form view